-The Institute of Theology and Ecology (ITE) was established by the OAC Administrative Board in 1991, as a response to the Ecumenical Patriarchate’s call for addressing ecological issues and protecting divine creation.
+The Institute of Theology and Ecology (IThE) was established by the Administrative Board of the OAC in 1991, as a response to the Ecumenical Patriarchate’s call for addressing ecological issues and protecting the Divine Creation.

 The Institute develops its activities by fostering the dialogue between ecology and theology as inter-dependent notions, with sustainability as a common starting point and a common goal, based on the respect for the generations to come.

 - The intensification of the ecological dialogue between scientists, theologians, technologists, economists, politicians and others.

 - The promotion of the inter-Orthodox dialogue on ecological issues under the guidance of the Ecumenical Patriarchate.